SpeechColab/Leaderboard/README.md

 ---

 ## 4. Benchmarking Pipeline
-With downloaded models & test sets, benchmarking pipeline can be triggered on your machine via:
+With downloaded models & test sets on your machine, benchmarking pipeline can be triggered via:
 ```
 ops/benchmark -m <MODEL_ID> -d <DATASET_ID>
 ```